Grants Awarded2017 | Dance | United States

 for participation in the American Dance Festival International Choreographers' Residency in summer 20172016 | Dance | United States

-for a six-month grant to participate in the International Choreographers Residency Program at the American Dance Festival in summer 2017 and to observe contemporary dance in the U.S.
+for a six-month grant to observe contemporary dance in the U.S.

 Dance is the main dramatic art form of Thailand.
 Thai dance, like many forms of traditional Asian dance, can be divided into two major categories: classical dance and folk dance.
 Until the 20th century, Thai classical dance was only permitted to be performed in the Royal Court.